LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

    **Notes:**

-   For a description of the :c:type:`ARKodeButcherTable` type and related functions for creating Butcher tables see :numref:`ARKodeButcherTable`.
+      For a description of the :c:type:`ARKodeButcherTable` type and related functions for creating Butcher tables, see :numref:`ARKodeButcherTable`.

       No error checking is performed to ensure that either the method order *p* or the embedding order *q* specified in the Butcher table structure correctly describe the coefficients in the Butcher table.

       Error checking is performed to ensure that the Butcher table is strictly lower-triangular (i.e. that it specifies an ERK method).

       If the Butcher table does not contain an embedding, the user *must* call :c:func:`ERKStepSetFixedStep()` to enable fixed-step mode and set the desired time step size.

-.. c:function:: int ERKStepSetTableNum(void* arkode_mem, int etable)
+.. c:function:: int ERKStepSetTableNum(void* arkode_mem, ARKODE_ERKTableID etable)

    Indicates to use a specific built-in Butcher table for the ERK method.